-Special Report - In Myanmar, apartheid tactics against minority Muslims
+SPECIAL REPORT - In Myanmar, apartheid tactics against minority Muslims

 The treatment of the Rohingya contrasts with that of some 4,080 displaced ethnic Rakhine Buddhists in central Sittwe.
 They can leave their camps freely, work in the city, move in with relatives in nearby villages and rebuild, helped by an outpouring of aid from Burmese business leaders.

-Hset Hlaing, 33, who survives on handouts from aid agencies at Thae Chaung camp, recalls how he earned 10,000 kyat ($11 a day) from a general-goods stall in Sittwe before his business and home went up in flames last June.
+Hset Hlaing, 33, who survives on handouts from aid agencies at Thae Chaung camp, recalls how he earned 10,000 kyat from a general-goods stall in Sittwe before his business and home went up in flames last June.
 Like other Muslims, he refuses to accept the term Bengali.

 "I don't want to go to another country.
 I was born here," he says, sipping tea in a bamboo shack.
 "But if the government won't accept us, we will leave.
 We'll go by boat.
 We'll go to a country that can accept us."